Taste of Italy: Bologna, Parma, and Modena

 • Visits to artisanal producers of wine, Parmigiano

 Culatello, Parma ham, and Vin Santo

-• Truffle cooking class
+• Truffle hunt and cooking class

 • 7 nights accommodations, with en suite bathroom

 • Includes: all meals (and local wine), travel services